SciDataContainer/SciDataContainer/README.md

 >>> dc.upload()
 ```

-For the final step, the upload must be marked as beeing complete.
+For the final step, the upload must be marked as being complete.
 This makes this dataset immutable:
 ```
 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852")
 >>> dc["meas/finaldata.json"] = finaldata